BadgerBlitz - Inside the rankings: Wisconsin Badgers' 2020 class

 Inside the rankings: Wisconsin Badgers' 2020 class

-With 14 commitments in the 2020 class - 13 of which have been publicly announced - it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.
+With 14 commitments in the 2020 class, it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.

 To explain it basically, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.